FoxSamu/PTG/README.md

-# Noise - A minimal procedural generation library
+# PTG - A minimal procedural generation library
 This project introduces utilities for the generation of random terrains.
 It includes:
 - Noise generators in 2D and 3D
   - Perlin and OpenSimplex noise